Knowing the answer to the question ‘how long does it take to build a website?’ may be crucial for a project’s success.

 Software developers need a preliminary time estimate to give a price quote.
-The knowledge also means the ability to plan ahead.
-Many freelance developers offer to complete a Wordpress website in 2-3 days.
+Knowledge also means the ability to plan ahead.
+Many freelance developers offer to complete a WordPress website in 2-3 days.
 Others say they can launch one ‘within hours.’
-However, the declared super-speed should be an alarming signal.
-A functional custom-designed website surely takes more time to build.
+However, this declared super-speed should be an alarming signal.
+A functional custom-designed website indeed takes more time to build.

-We are about to suggest some ranges for informational purposes.
-The first calculation is based on the average time to build a website of a specific type.
-Bear in mind that neither estimation can be accurate.
+The second method is based on the average time to build a website of a specific type.
+Bear in mind that neither estimation can be precise or universal.
 Every project is different because the business needs and resources behind it are unique.
 Therefore, project delivery timelines will differ too.

-4. Performance requirements are listed
+- Performance requirements are listed

 Unfortunately, this is rarely the case.
 Usually, we have to start with research and reviews of the project requirements, technical specifications, and/or designs.
 The client may have to fill out briefs and answer questions relating to their vision and goals, critical design elements and preferences, the business’ value proposition, selling process, and so on.

 The details may be discussed during phone calls or video conferences.
 The team usually develops a site map to identify the overall content structure.
 Once the client has approved it, the team can decide on the necessary technologies and make wireframes.
 Two rounds of project specification reviews and wireframes of the main pages are typically required.

 Note that this phase is very intense in terms of communication: a lot of calls will be made to clarify details and decide on the next steps.
 Responsiveness and active participation of the product owner are crucial so the team can work seamlessly, having a clear product vision before its eyes.
 It will define the overall seamlessness of the project’s flow.